Lincosin/Inventaris/README.md

-Simple Inventory Sistem with Python without using Database
+Simple Inventory System with Python without using Database